 Once the app is launched you will be shown information such as system status.
 There will be a category that says "System Junk" click on this and to get a more detailed report tap on "Scan".

 When the app finishes scanning the System Junk folder it will categorize based on its classification for a much more organized viewing of each file.
 This will also make it easy for you to select which files to delete.
 Click on "Clean" after confirming your selection.

 Step 4: Complete the cleanup process

-All that you have selected from the Junk Files folder will be deleted.
+All that you have selected from the System Junk folder will be deleted.
 There will no longer be an option to retrieve the information so you must carefully review each item.

-Important Note: For other sections such as "Clutter" and "Large & Old Files" the same steps can be taken.
+Important Note: For other sections such as "Mail Trash" and "Large & Old Files" the same steps can be taken.